Computer People - K

 Category: Inventor, Professor, Researcher, Twitter, and Writer

 Former Chairman and CEO of Sony Computer Entertainment and Father of the PlayStation.

-Category: CEO, Chairman, and Father
+Category: CEO, Chairman, Father, and Writer

 American entrepreneur and Internet commercialization pioneer.

-Category: Entrepreneur, Founder, Twitter, and sponsor
+Category: Entrepreneur, Founder, Twitter, Writer, and sponsor

 Canadian computer scientist noted for the development of the APL programming language in 1962